 WHY WE LIKE IT: Advanced LE cordless tech provides stable connections to a wide variety of devices.
 The headset boasts an extended frequency response range, delivering accurate mids, lows, and highs.
 The headphones fold for simple storage.

 The Prtukyt 6S headphones use Hi-Fi tech to deliver amazingly crisp sounds.
 This device uses Bluetooth 5.0 tech to connect to various devices, without expending too much energy.
-With high-quality balanced audio drivers and an extended frequency response range, this headset delivers accurate highs, mids, and lows.
-This unit comes with ultra-comfortable earmuffs and it’s lightweight, making it a good choice for jogging.
+This headset delivers accurate highs, mids, and lows with high-quality, balanced audio drivers and an extended frequency response range.
+This unit comes with ultra-comfortable earmuffs and lightweight, making it a good choice for jogging.
 However, this model doesn’t come with a case.

-A 500 mAh rechargeable battery delivers up to 30 hours of music playtime, and it charges fully in around 2.5 hours.
-This headset also supports a wired connection via a 3.5mm plug and it has an attractive black and gold color scheme, and it is also available in Rose Gold, and white-gold.
+A 500 mAh rechargeable battery delivers up to 30 hours of music playtime and charges fully in around 2.5 hours.
+This headset also supports a wired connection via a 3.5mm plug, and it has an attractive black and gold color scheme, and it is also available in Rose Gold, and white gold.
 This headset features various controls conveniently located on the earcup for hassle-free operation.
 It offers stable connections to computers, mobile devices, gaming consoles, and smartphones.

 Wireless headphones are a tech innovation that allows for a wire-free listening experience.
 These headphones rely on Bluetooth to create a wireless connection to a device — either a smartphone, tablet, or computer.

-These headphones can come in a variety of configurations, which include in-ear (earbuds), on-ear, and over-ear designs.
+These headphones can come in various configurations, including in-ear (earbuds), on-ear, and over-ear designs.
+You’ll even find some of the best neckband headphones worn around the neck, instead of over the head.
 Because they rely on a Bluetooth connection, they have to be recharged periodically.
 Depending on the headphone style, you’ll either rely on a charging case if you have wireless earbuds, or there will be a charging port (usually micro-USB or USB-C) to support a wired charging connection.

-The biggest difference between wireless headphones and other wired models is the wireless connectivity.
+The wireless connectivity is the biggest difference between wireless headphones and other wired models.
 As mentioned earlier, wireless headphones leverage Bluetooth technology to establish a dedicated connection to other tech devices.

-But for people that rely on a voice assistant, this also means you can interact with Siri, Cortana, Google Assistant, or Alexa.
+But for people who rely on a voice assistant, you can interact with Siri, Cortana, Google Assistant, or Alexa.
 Usually, wired headphones rarely offer more than volume control and track selection support.
 Also, keep in mind that some wireless headphones also come with auxiliary cables to support a wired 3.5-millimeter connection.